When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 1. Less is More

-When you first notice that your child has sensitive skin, you might assume you need more of something.
-Maybe you think more frequent baths will help or heavy-duty lotions.
-However, this usually aggravates the situation rather than rectifies it (1).
+When you first notice your child has sensitive skin, you might assume you need to do more.
+You might think frequent baths or thick layers of heavy-duty lotions will help.
+However, over-washing usually aggravates the situation (1).

-I recommend bathing infants with eczema every two days, especially during colder winter months when the skin can become drier.
+I recommend bathing infants with eczema every two to three days, especially during colder winter months.

 2. Product Choice is Critical

-Baby aisles are full of sweet-smelling products designed specifically to tempt.
-But don’t be swayed by beautiful packaging.
-Trust your intuition — weed out products that may do more harm than good for keeping skin healthy.
+Baby aisles are full of sweet-smelling bottles designed to tempt parents.
+Do not be swayed by cute packaging.
+Trust your intuition; weed out products that smell like strong perfume, as they often do more harm than good.

 The products that I typically recommend for my patients retain moisture longer on the skin, such as Eucerin, Cetaphil, and Aquaphor.
 I also like Cerave because, unlike other products on the market, it contains ceramides that mimic those that help retain moisture in the skin.
 The journal Dermatology Research Practice discusses infant skin care in further detail (4).